PavanRangani/docs/docs/prd/tax/entity-status.md

       - Count of total `Sent` component
   - Expected Filing Date
     - Expected filing date of Tax return
+    - For Disregarded entity this is not applicable
   - Date Filed
     - Filing Date of Tax return
+    - For Disregarded entity this is not applicable
 - If records is not available in any column then show -.
 - All records are sorted in alphabetical order of Entity name except individuals.
 - Sorting in Individual section